Enricomattia/nwebsite/content/Fall2021/_index.md

 _**ANNOUNCEMENT 3**_ : I put in the extra section below the solutions to the Baby boom exercise of the 2019 midterm.

+_**ANNOUNCEMENT 4**_ : In the last session I will skip exercise 4 from td 4.
+I put the solutions below.

 ### Lectures